Stochastic Approximation with Unbounded Markovian Noise: A General-Purpose Theorem: Control Problem in Reinforcement Learning: /-learning

 \section{Control Problem in Reinforcement Learning: \texorpdfstring{$Q$} /-learning}

-In this section, we will consider the control problem in discounted-reward RL.
-In this setting, the goal is to maximize the expected cumulative discounted-reward.
+In this section, we will consider the control problem in discounted-reward RL for finite state space MDPs.
+We will carry the same notation for MDP parameters as introduced in Section \ref{sec:RL} for this section.
+The goal here is to maximize the expected cumulative discounted-reward.
 More formally, let $\gamma\in (0,1)$ be the discount factor and $\pi$ be a policy, define the state value function $V_{\pi}:\mathcal{S}\to \mathbb{R}$ as:

 Then the objective of the control problem is to directly find an optimal policy $\pi^*$ such that $V_{\pi^*}(s)\geq V_{\pi}(s),~\forall s\in \mathcal{S}$ and any policy $\pi$.
 It can be shown that, under mild conditions, such a policy always exists \cite{puterman2014markov}.